NC256/Duplicate-Frame-Detector/README.md

 # What is this?

 My goal was to detect exact-duplicate frames in some 2D animation footage.
-When I started this project I had no idea if this goal was reasonable or not (turns out it is a lot harder than I expected, this codebase hasn't achieved that goal yet).
+When I started this project I had no idea if this goal was reasonable or not (turns out it is a lot harder than I expected, this codebase hasn't achieved its goal yet).

 ## The Setting

 My initial assumptions:
    1. Subsequent frames with no visually noticeable difference would have identical or nearly-identical digital pixel values.
-   2. Because I was working with simple 2D animation, subsequent frames wouldn't have any sensor noise, and would be easily detectable.
+   2. Because I was working with simple 2D animation, subsequent frames wouldn't have any sensor noise, and would be easily detectable even if not exact digital duplicates.
    3. Calculating the "difference" between two frames was a straightforward concept.

 Some limitations: